 Outside her Studio, Cuomo teaches courses on design and book-making in the Department of Photography and Imaging at New York University’s Tisch School of the Arts.
-She has also taught or guest-lectured at the International Center of Photography, LOOK3 Festival of the Photograph, Parsons The New School for Design, School of Visual Arts, University of Delaware, Rensselaer Polytechnic Institute, and the Magazine Publishers of America Folio Show.
+She has also taught or guest-lectured and taught workshops at the Officine Fotografiche in Rome, the Photographic Center Northwest, the International Center of Photography, LOOK3 Festival of the Photograph, Parsons The New School for Design, School of Visual Arts, University of Delaware, Rensselaer Polytechnic Institute, and the Magazine Publishers of America Folio Show.
 Cuomo has a BFA from Cooper Union.
 She lives in Weehawken, N.J., with her husband and two sons.

 Associate Designer / Studio Manager